26 Things to do in Suzhou China – All You Need to Know Before you Go

 Things to do in Suzhou China Shantang Street

-It is 7 traditional Chinese miles long (2.38 miles) and filled with shops and eateries where tourists can take in the liveliness of the city.
+It is 7 traditional Chinese miles long (2.38 miles) and filled with shops, tea houses, and eateries where tourists can take in the liveliness of the city.

-There are two sections to the street.
-The tourist section has more boutique-style shops and western restaurants like Dairy Queen and Starbucks, while the other half has more traditional Chinese shops where locals go about their daily business.
+The street has two sections.
+The tourist section has more boutique-style shops and Western restaurants like Dairy Queen and Starbucks, while the other half in old town has more traditional Chinese shops where locals go about their daily business.

 Shantang street along the canal in Suzhou